M4cs/Ocean/README.md

  <a href=""><img width="300px" height="243px" src="https://oceantweak.tk/repo/depictions/Ocean/assets/app/export.jpg"></a>
 </p>

+## Plus
+- Fix Adding Multiple Repos At Once
+- Add Unsupported Repositories*
-#### Fix Adding Multiple Repos At Once, Add Unsupported Repositories, and Get Rid Of That Pesky Deprecated Webview Banner!
+- Get Rid Of That Pesky Deprecated Webview Banner and more to come!

 # How To Install Ocean